Cvikli/AISH.jl/README.md

 Lot of them is already ready...
 Most of them was written by the AISH itself!
 (Real singularity is here yeah XD Literally I have to put the features described here to the code and merge the solution)
 ## TODO
-- [ ] RAG (EasyRAG)
+- [ ] RAG (EasyRAG ongoing.
+Context + search tool)
-- [-] GUI (AIApp)
+- [*] GUI (AIApp)
 - [ ] BENCHMARKING advanced even modular...
+  - [ ] we need custom benchmark examples...
+  - [ ] Code creation -> Parseable -> Executeable -> Expected test result
+  - [ ] Also whole benchmark cases should be automatically generated
+  - [ ] Should handle different mode like: Code generation or even file generation (like we do with the AISH)
+  - [ ] We could use python benchmark test cases to see how far do we rate with those problem in julia! ;)
+  - [ ] like modifying the code to achieve a state...
+  - [ ] test cases should be automatically generated on codebases.
+If it reach the appropriate state in 1 prompt or not.
+Also we should modify the prompt till it would be achievable by human.
+  - [ ] sh code modification and code validation...
+  - [ ] also maybe CoT... so it could solve in certain steps.
+We would accept longer resolution (Feature: CoT is required for this)
+- [ ] token + cost(maybe calculation?) + elapsed time registration for messages...
+- [ ] CoT
+  - [ ] problem ->
+  - [ ] solve
+  - [ ] how to run
+  - [ ] how to test
+  - [ ] did it succeed?
+  - [ ] jump to "solve".
 - [ ] FINE TUNEING
+  - [ ] improve benchmark score
+  - [ ] simplify the answer... shorter... filter sentences should be minimized!
+  - [ ] forbid the system to generate this many extra token in the end!
+  - [ ] forbid the AI to create ```sh_run_results blocks...
+- [ ] multilanguage support.
-- [ ] token + cost(maybe calculation?) + elapsed time registration for messages...
+  - [ ] So for now Julia...
+  - [ ] next Javascript..
+  - [ ] next python...
+  - [ ] next DOCS for it... so it will be up for the community!
 - [ ] If you don't want to WRITE out the entire file THEN find a new way of diff patch model!
 So we should create a sort of patch... or another diff view which would be possible to be used with meld!
-- [ ] layered AI... so we would have one that produce sh blocks but the internal core should talk with code blocks later on.
-- [ ] simplify the answer... shorter... filter sentences should be minimized!
-- [ ] forbid the system to generate this many extra token!
-Also the bare minimum is to forbid the AI to create ```sh_run_results blocks...
 - [ ] LIVE modification...
 So it could even eval the running function....
 THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
 BUT nice feature... :D
 - [ ] Thinking should be an interactive line that shows basically progress...
 But in the end it disappear
 - [x] STREAMING anthropic claude